BenRamo06/PySpark/Dataproc/Read.md

 ### **Hadoop (Processing Disk, batch, Compute and Storage together, Master/Slave Architecture)**

 #### **Storage --> HDFS (Hadoop Distruibed File System)**
+- A file systems are files are arranged in a hierarchy of folders, File systems are designed to allow for random writes anywhere in the file.
 - Block Structured file system
 - Files are divided into blocks and they are distributed in nodes (workers|slaves) across the cluster
 - 128 MB is default configuration block size